Library Standards Support

 Promote exploration with authentic author voices and experiences that spark curiosity for further learning.

-• Install the TeachingBooks Book Connections Chrome Extension on devices to enhance search results with immediate access to resources that connect students to books and authors.
+Install the TeachingBooks Chrome Extension on devices to enrich searches with connections to children’s and young adult books.

-• Create bookmarks for immediate access to resources like this Meet-the-Author Recording with Deborah Heiligman on Torpedoed, which allows readers to consider how experiences can bring out the best and worst in people.
+Print bookmarks for access to resources like this Meet-the-Author Recording with Deborah Heiligman on Torpedoed, which allows readers to consider how experiences can bring out the best and worst in people.

-• Provide opportunities for authentic learning experiences using Virtual Book Tour blog posts which build personal connections with book creators like Melissa Sweet.
+Create opportunities for authentic learning using Virtual Book Tour blog posts which build personal connections with book creators like Amy Alznauer.

 Engage